NoBlackBoxes/LastBlackBox/boxes/amplifiers/_resources/lessons/Op-Amps.md

 - The *ideal* op amp

 ## Connections
-- Negative feedback is everywhere...especially when require stability.
+- Negative feedback is everywhere...especially when we require stability.

 ## Lesson
-- Use an OpAmp to make your speaker louder!
+- Use an OpAmp to make your DIY speaker louder!